TeaOfJay/reading-shortlist/README.md

 # reading-shortlist
 A curated shortlist of media that are landmark, interesting, and or well-written, in no particular order.
+Files that are readily available are kept here for convenience and archiving.

 # Table of Contents
 1. [Architecture](#architecture)